 Throughout this research, we have presented different decisions taken during the process of simulation, validation and visualization of the data.
 These decisions simplify and reduce the complexity of the problem, but they have been made consciously and serve a specific purpose: to simulate industrial dust pollution from a single factory in a given period, based on historical data; above, we have presented the results of these decisions.
 This simulation can change perspectives on the past, e.g. with looking at the seasonal changes of wind directions and therefore changes in dust distribution (which is often omitted in historical literature).
 In future developments, we could modify the model variables (e.g. using data from other sources) or include new variables and use a different model (see (section 8.4),).
 In any case, we have proven that data simulation based on historical data offers the option not only to recreate past situations, but also to isolate effects that would not be possible to analyse even with real measurements.

-Despite these advantages, our simulation also has a number of limitations and gaps, to which we have already alluded in previous sections.
+Despite these advantages, our simulation also has a number of limitations and gaps, to which we have already alluded to in previous sections.
 Such limitations become relevant if we seek to understand the total pollution levels the analysed area were exposed to.
 First, not all dust emitting sources in the Belval region were considered; obviously, the steel industry was only one contributor to atmospheric pollution among many – albeit a very important one (Metz 1972, Hoffmann 1974, 9139636/EG7EKVXT).
 Pollution from households, industrial heating and traffic (motor vehicles and trains) accounted for some of the dust particles as well.
 Second, regarding the mathematical formula (1) used (presented in (section 6),), a few parameters must be analysed critically.
 The choice of a Gaussian model in itself involves simplifications.
 The model assumes that the contaminants come unidirectionally from one point source (one of several chimneys) at a constant emission rate Q, with the wind direction always aligned in one axis, considering the time frame of one month (Stockie 2011, Leelőssy, Molnár, Izsák, Havasi, Lagzi, Mészáros 2014).
 This assumption does not cover intramonth variations and only considers one metallurgical plant (from a total of three in Esch alone).
 The model is not suitable for low wind speeds, and in terms of meteorological data only averages for Luxembourg City (the 10th and 20th of each month), which is about 20 km from Belval, were used.
 Since Gaussian plume models used in the calculation of atmospheric pollution usually consider the specific features of the surrounding (Stockie 2011), our formula could be extended to involve terrain information and a greater radius could be covered to better observe long-range effects.
 State-of-the-art Gaussian models like AERMOD, CTDM and ADMS try to extend the basic equation by including additional factors like a complex terrain (Leelőssy, Molnár, Izsák, Havasi, Lagzi, Mészáros 2014).